Table of Contents

 Below is a shortlist of product reactions that I will be adding to as more become available through your submissions.

 - Using silicone gel strips or wound coverings like “Second Skin, Teguderm etc..” increases chances of irritation or reaction.

 Formulations – An expansion and explanation.

 The term “cream” traditionally refers to a product containing more occlusive ingredients, whereas a “lotion” contains primarily humectants.

 Modern moisturizers often contain both occlusives and humectants that contribute to the efficacy, but levels of each additive are not uniform among.
 Understanding the physiology of the skin barrier, and how a disease state or circumstance may contribute to dry skin, impaired barrier function or flaking of the skin can help us choose the best ingredients for a patient.
 The specific balance and combination of ingredients will help achieve a variety of outcomes depending on the desire of the consumer.

 Pay attention to the additives and formulations of any product that you choose to utilize.
 Take the time to look up ingredients and potential reactions that may be experienced when using the products.

-When In Doubt – Lotions Are The Best Tattoo Aftercare Product.
+In Conclusion: When in Doubt – Lotions Are the Best Tattoo Aftercare Product.